molszanski/iti/snow-splash/README.md

 # Snow Splash

-> ~1kB inversion of control container for Typescript/Javascrith with a focus on async flow
+> ~1kB inversion of control container for Typescript/Javascript with a focus on async flow

-- **fully async:** merges async and constructor injection via an asynchronous Factory (async function)
+- **fully async:** merges async and a constructor injection via an async functiom (asynchronous factory pattern)
-- **clean:** does not pollute business logic with framework extends, library decorators or magic properties
+- **clean:** does not mix application logic with framework `extends`, library `@decorators` or other magic properties
-- **lazy:** initializes your object on demand
+- **lazy:** initializes your app modules, packed into containers on demand
-- **split-chunks:** because core is fully async it provides a way to split application logic into chunks
+- **split-chunks:** core is fully async and it provides a way to split application logic into chunks
 - **typesafe:** works well with typescript
-- **react:** has useful react bindings to separate your business logic and react view layer
+- **react:** has useful react bindings to help separate application logic and react view layer
 - **lightweight:** doesn't rely on 'reflect-metadata' or decorators
 - **tiny:** ~1kB